 They occur when the muscle tone and skin around the eyes loses its elasticity, causing loose skin on the upper lids and creases on the lower.
 In some cases, it may result in problems with your vision.

-Nowadays, Americans and Canadians not travel south of the US border for relaxing Mexican holidays but also for more affordable health and dental.
+Nowadays, Americans and Canadians travel south of the US border for relaxing Mexican holidays but also for more affordable health and dental.
 More recently, as the country’s medical tourism market expands, people are traveling here from much further afield, from the UK, the EU and beyond.

 It’s not hard to understand why.
-They make incredible savings on the costs in Mexico, but this doesn’t mean the quality is any inferior.
-Quite the contrary—the standard of care at our partner clinics and hospitals is comparable to any of the first-world countries that people travel from— and many patients have stated that it actually exceeds the care they get at home.
+Savings on cosmetic treatments in Mexico can be as high as70% with no compromise on quality at the best facilities.
+The standard of care at our partner clinics and hospitals is comparable to any of the first-world countries that people travel from—and many patients have stated their treatment and service exceeds the care they get at home.
 Mexico offers excellence as well as value for money.

 It is still imperative that anyone considering any form of surgery carries out their own thorough research to find a reliable facility.

 While this may seem like a daunting task, Medical Departures can help, as we have already carried out checks on hundreds of clinics and hospitals before listing them on our site.
 This includes legal and criminal background checks, as well as confirmation of qualifications, experience and doctors’ professional memberships.

 Alongside real patient reviews, high-definition photos and virtual tours of clinics, we present an overview of each clinic on our site so you can get an honest appraisal of what’s on offer.

 The eye bag removal procedure usually takes between one and three hours to complete, depending on whether you are having just the upper, lower or both lids attended to.